Copyright

 a bus stop.
 Almost every week, racist incidents are reported in the

 media, somewhere in Britain.
-Perhaps, in a population of almost 60
+Perhaps, in a population of over 60

 million people, that is inevitable, even in a country where the vast